TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

   0,\,1,\,1,\,2,\,3,\,5,\,8,\,13,\,21,\,34,\,55,\,89,\,144.
 $$

-Using a diagonalization we will show the surprising formula
+Using a diagonalisation we will show the surprising formula

 :::{math}
 :label: Eq:DynSystDiscrete:Fibonacci